YJDoc2/8086-Emulator/syntax.md

 Similarly for RET no pop is done

 Conditions for jumps in 8086 family manual seemed incorrect, so have used from : https://css.csail.mit.edu/6.858/2014/readings/i386/Jcc.htm

+Segment override is not supported in memory addressing